hit-pay/woocommerce/hitpay-payment-gateway/readme.txt

 - Fixed refud error when amount is greater than or equal to 1000
 - Fixed logo display compatible to custom themes
 - Fixed empty payment box while drop-in enabled.
+- Added new option to customize the place order button.